Westwood leads at Sawgrass, gets another shot at DeChambeau

 Westwood said this would be the biggest win of his career, and while there were times he chose not to play as a European Tour member, there is no denying the strength of the field — 48 of the top 50 players — and the nature of a Sawgrass course where fortunes can change with a single swing.

 For DeChambeau, it’s a chance to stamp himself as the favorite as the Masters nears, if he’s not already.
-He won with power and putting at Bay Hill.
-He’s having to rely on a little more this week, and says missing in the right spots has helped him avoid dropping more shots.
+He already has two victories this season.
+He also knows from recent experience — seven days ago — that it might not be easy the way Westwood is playing.

+“Mr. Consistency,” DeChambeau called him.
+“I mean, his driving is impeccable, his iron play is impeccable and he makes putts when he needs to.
+Fortunately for me last week I was able to get the job done, and I think tomorrow is going to be an incredible battle.”

 By DOUG FERGUSON